What Is Immunotherapy for Mesothelioma?

 Cytokines

-Cytokines are proteins that help the body increase the immune response to cancer cells and sometimes are grown in a lab.
+Cytokines are proteins that help the body increase the immune response to cancer cells and are sometimes grown in a lab.

 Some cytokines help immune system cells grow more quickly, while others help the body resist cancer cell growth.